-When I became old enough to travel on my own, I boarded a plane with anticipation of finding a perfect city and country that would stir in me a sense of belonging and home.
-Although I thoroughly enjoyed travelling, I also felt disappointed, and the longing for ‘home’ still nagged at me.
+When I became old enough to travel on my own, every time I boarded a plane I anticipated finding a perfect city and country that would stir in me a sense of home.
+Although I thoroughly enjoyed traveling, I also felt disappointed, and the longing for ‘home’ still nagged at me.

 My journey to find my home has been deeply healing, challenging, and at times exhilarating.
-Along the way, I met my soul friends, discovered my purpose, and found my spiritual teacher and a community that is closely linked to my soul’s calling.
+Along the way, I met my soul friends, discovered my purpose, and found my teachers.
 In addition to that, the intimacy with myself and within my relationships is continuing to deepen with time.

 If, as you were growing up, nobody around you mirrored your feelings, needs, and desires back to you, then you might feel lost in the sea of your inner experiences.
-Lack of attunement can also lead to a sense of disconnectedness from yourself as well as people around you.
+Lack of attunement can also lead to a sense of disconnectedness from yourself.

-Feeling lonely can create a barrier between you and the world.
-A friend of mine described this with an image: she is standing behind a glass wall and she is looking at all these people on the other side but she can’t join them.
-Or as the English/Irish poet David Whyte eloquently wrote: “loneliness can be a prison, a place from which we look out at a world we cannot inhabit…”.
+An ingrained sense of aloneness create a barrier between you and the world.
+A friend of mine described this state with this image: she is standing behind a glass wall and she is looking at all these people on the other side but she can’t join them.

 A contraction in the physical and emotional bodies can be described as experiencing fear.
 Many humans have a tendency to withdraw or pull away when we feel afraid.
-When you unconsciously engage in this habit, it might be difficult for others to find access to you.
-If you pull away, you usually cut off connection with others and with the external environment.
-You might even avoid intimacy, which can contribute to a sense of separation that could already exist.
+When you unconsciously engage in this habit, it might be difficult for people around you to find access to you.

 Even though numerous blocks to love and belonging exist, it doesn’t mean that they are insurmountable.
 Once we learn to see clearly what our particular pattern is, it no longer has power over us.
 From here we can learn to experience more belonging than ever before.